mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "I'm sorry I can't do more, kid.
 Laws here are really backward but at least we can grumble about 'em.
 Just think about it."

 He sighed, "Yea.
-We- I'll consider it," he said.
+I'll consider it," he said.

 "Thanks," she said, and the line went silent.